Clinton Child Custody Lawyer

 Numerous factors go into child custody cases.
 The court’s primary concern is what is best for the child, not what is most convenient for you or your ex.
 That is one reason why we recommend you try to reach an agreement on your own.
 If you fight and let the judge decide, it may be a custody arrangement that neither of you likes.

 Some of the issues the court will look at include how the children are treated and how each parent communicates with the child.
 Is there any history of domestic violence or child abuse or neglect?
 They will also look at each parent to determine whether you are stable and what type of relationship you have with your children.

 Contact a Clinton Child Custody Lawyer

 If you need assistance with child custody or any other family law matter, let an experienced Clinton child custody lawyer help.
-Contact Katherine K. Wagner, Attorney at Law, today to schedule an initial consultation.
+Contact the Law Offices of Katherine K. Wagner today to schedule an initial consultation.
 Let us help protect your parental rights and fight for the custody arrangement you desire.